-- () Not listed.
+() Not listed.
 The ACGIH guideline for total particulate is 10 milligrams per cubic meter.
-TLV value for iron oxides is 5 milligrams per cubic meter. - Values are for copper fume. (a)
+TLV value for iron oxide is 5 milligrams per cubic meter.

 Section IV - Physical Data

 Physical data such as odor, vapor pressure, density, evaporation rate and freezing or boiling points are not listed as they are not applicable to this product and its use.